jpjones76/SeisIO.jl/src/Formats/README.md

-# Formats
+# **Formats Directory**
-This directory is meant for simple formats that can be handled by a relatively small .jl file.
+This directory is for simple formats that can be handled by a small .jl file.

-## Expected Code Coverage
+## Minimum Code Coverage
 95% per file.

 ## File Naming